frconor-ebook/meditations/_posts/2025-11-19-christ-the-king.md

 It gives us a positive outlook about people, about things at hand.
 It helps us to maintain our serenity and our peace when maybe others around us are losing it a little bit, because God is my Father.
 He will never abandon me.
 He looks after me.
 He looks after the Church.
 "The Lord is my Shepherd, there is nothing I shall want" (Ps.
 23:1).

-Our crucified King hangs in our midst, arms outstretched in loving mercy and welcome.
-Lord, may we have the courage to ask you to remember us in your Kingdom, the grace to imitate you in our own earthly kingdoms, and the wisdom to welcome you when you stand knocking at the door of our lives and of our hearts.
+"Our crucified King hangs in our midst, arms outstretched in loving mercy and welcome.
+Lord, may we have the courage to ask you to remember us in your Kingdom, the grace to imitate you in our own earthly kingdoms, and the wisdom to welcome you when you stand knocking at the door of our lives and of our hearts" (*cf*.
+Thomas Rosica, *Zenit,* November 21, 2009).

 Christ stood and waited and knocked.
 He never responded to violence with more violence.
-He was Truth Incarnate and never imposed Himself on others.
+He was Truth Incarnate and never imposed Himself on others (*ibid*.).

 We have many wonderful things to learn from this King.
 How does He reign?
 Well, He reigned from a donkey.
 It was His throne coming into Jerusalem.
 He reigns through service.
 Christ came "not to be served but to serve" (Matt.
 20:28).

 In *The* *Forge*, we\'re told, "Keep turning this over in your mind and in your soul: 'Lord, how many times you have lifted me up when I have fallen and once my sins have been forgiven, have held me close to your heart!'
 Keep returning to the thought\...and never separate yourself from God again" (Josemaría Escrivá, *The Forge*, Point 173)*.*

 "When you have fallen or when you find yourself overwhelmed by the weight of your wretchedness, repeat with a firm hope: 'Lord, see how ill I am; Come and heal me, Lord, you who died on the Cross for love of me.'
 Be full of confidence.
-Keep on calling out to His most loving heart.
-He will cure you as He cured the lepers we read about in the Gospel" (J. Escrivá, *The Forge*, Point 213).
+Keep on calling out to his most loving heart.
+He will cure you as he cured the lepers we read about in the Gospel" (J. Escrivá, *The Forge*, Point 213).

 We can turn to Our King with great hope.
 We know He\'s going to triumph.
 He doesn\'t rule like earthly rulers.
 He rules out of love.
 He rules with order.
 "Glory to God in the highest and on earth peace to people of goodwill."

 Every time we say those words in the Mass, we can address them with our heart to Christ Our King, asking Him to reign a little more in that interior kingdom.
 Reign in my heart, in our hearts.
 He is the King of hearts by reason of His charity which exceeds all knowledge.
 By His mercy and kindness, He draws all men to Him.
 He never turns anybody away.

-"Never has it been known, nor will it ever be known, that man be loved so much and so universally" (Pius XI, Encyclical, *Quas primas*, December 11, 1925).
-On many occasions, people thronged about Him in admiration and would have acclaimed Him King.
-He shrank from the honor and sought safety in flight.
+"Never has it been known, nor will it ever be known, that man be loved so much and so universally" (Pius XI, Encyclical, *Quas primas*, Point 7, December 11, 1925).

+"On many occasions, people thronged about him in admiration and would have acclaimed him King.
+He shrank from the honor and sought safety in flight. ...

-The Gospels present this Kingdom to us as one which men prepare to enter by penance.
-We cannot actually enter except by faith and baptism, which signifies and produces an interior regeneration.
-The Kingdom is opposed to none other than to that of Satan and to the power of darkness.
+"The Gospels present this kingdom to us as one which men prepare to enter by penance.
+We cannot actually enter except by faith and baptism, which...signifies and produces an interior regeneration.
+The kingdom is opposed to none other than to that of Satan and to the power of darkness" (*ibid*., Point 15).

-Pius XI has as his motto: "The Peace of Christ in the kingdom of Christ."
+Pius XI has as his motto: "The Peace of Christ in the kingdom of Christ" (Pius XI, Encyclical, *On the Peace of Christ in the Kingdom of Christ*, December 23, 1922).

 Because Jesus is King, His Mother is the Queen.
 She is the Queen of Heaven.
 In all of the aspirations of the Litany where we address Mary as the Queen, she can lead us to remember Christ the King.